What was a graphic designer like Franco Grignani doing with two nuclear scientists from Euratom?

 “there has never been any interest, except in an intuitive way […], in what happens inside the structure itself […].
 The intimate labour of a form, with its internal strains, torsions, frictions, etc. has never been analyzed. […] Multicolored lines of force develop and move at the slightest variation of the impulse that generates them.”

-Even if the Italian magazine ‘arte e società’ (issue n° 2, 1975) wrote about an “authentic discovery”, it must be said that such affirmations were limited to the artistic field: the theoretical study of strains in the field of materials engineering had in fact been known for some time, although limited in the restricted circle of ‘insiders’.
-However, there are some cases in which analytical methods are ineffective.
-Under the suggestion of Flaviano Casali, the group applied – for the first time with aesthetic purposes (although some early experiments had already been conducted by Bruno Munari in the 1950s) – the methods of ‘photoelasticity‘ (applied for the first time in Italy in 1909), whereby the visualization of the internal strains in a structure is technically obtained by investing a birefringent material under stress (epoxy resin, in the case of the group ‘Operativo 3‘) through a beam of polarized light.
-Before the advent of superior computer processing power, no other method had the same visual appeal for the stress pattern.
+Although the Italian magazine ‘arte e società’ (issue n° 2, 1975) claimed an “authentic discovery”, it should be noted that such assertions were primarily limited to the artistic field.
+The theoretical study of strains in materials engineering had been known for some time, albeit within a relatively small circle of experts.
+However, there are situations where conventional analytical methods are not effective.
+Under the guidance of Flaviano Casali, the group applied, for the first time for aesthetic purposes (although some early experiments had already been conducted by Bruno Munari in the 1950s), the techniques of ‘photoelasticity‘ (first applied in Italy in 1909).
+This method involves visualizating internal strains in a structure by subjecting a birefringent material under stress (in the case of the ‘Operativo 3‘ group, epoxy resin) using a beam of polarized light.
+Before the advent of more advanced computer processing, no other method provided the same visually compelling stress pattern.

-The duration of the research (“about two years”, as from ‘arte e società’, 2, 1975) was also due to the lack of experimental materials on the Italian market (mostly large Polaroid plates from England).
+The research took “about two years” (as from ‘arte e società’, 2, 1975), in part because of the limited availability of experimental materials in the Italian market, mainly relying on large Polaroid plates imported from England.

 2. “The limit as research”

-“The limit as research” was the second fundamental aspect of the exhibition of the group ‘Operativo 3‘.
-Under the suggestion of Giancarlo Realini, the group proposed to use for aesthetic purposes the new conquests in the field of electronic elaborators (the term ‘computer graphics’, coined by Boeing in 1960, took hold in Italy more than two decades later).
+“The limit as research” was the second crucial aspect of the ‘Operativo 3‘ group’s exhibition.
+Under the guidance of Giancarlo Realini, the group aimed to utilize recent advancements in the field of electronic elaborators for aesthetic purposes.
+It’s worth noting that the term ‘computer graphics’, coined by Boeing in 1960, didn’t gain widespread use in Italy until more than two decades later.

-Even if the closest tool to a computer he owned at home was his Olivetti Lexikon 80 typewriter, it is worth remembering that in 1981 Cesare Musatti (who brought the Psychology of Gestalt to Italy) stated in an exhibition catalogue from ‘Lorenzelli Arte’ that in Grignani’s artworks “everything is calculated, everything is precise: and it is a work that could be the result of a well-prepared elaboration conducted by an electronic computer.”
+Even though the most computer-like tool he had at home was his Olivetti Lexikon 80 typewriter, it’s important to note that in 1981, Cesare Musatti, who introduced the Psychology of Gestalt to Italy, stated in an exhibition catalogue from ‘Lorenzelli Arte’ that in Grignani’s artworks “everything is calculated, everything is precise: and it is a work that could be the result of a well-prepared elaboration conducted by an electronic computer.”

 The group ‘Operativo 3‘ stated in the exhibition catalogue that